 The good news is that insofar as child maintenance claims are concerned, unmarried couples have the same right as married couples to child support and can make a claim to the Child Maintenance Service under the child maintenance legislation.

 You can consider making an application under Schedule 1 of the Children Act 1989 for financial provision for your children.
-This does not mean the financial provision will be extended to yourself, but in certain circumstances, the non-resident parent of the children may have to provide a home and additional income during the children’s minority.
+This does not mean the financial provision will be extended to yourself, but in certain circumstances, the non-resident parent of the children may have to provide a home, capital or additional income during the children’s minority.

 In relation to the arrangements for children, whether or not their parents were married will have no impact at all.

-At Rix and Kay we can assist in ensuring that you have protection, in the form of a Cohabitation Agreement, Deed of Trust and/or a Will to protect yourself in the event of separation from your partner.
+At Rix and Kay we can assist in ensuring that you have protection, in the form of a Cohabitation Agreement, Deed of Trust and/or a Will to protect yourself and any children in the event of separation from your partner.